kilpkonn/msc-thesis/main.typ

 These are used to allow nested function calls like ```rust vec.push(vec.len())```.
 These programs would otherwise be invalid, as in the example above ```rust vec.len()``` is immutably borrowed while ```rust vec.push(...)``` takes the mutable borrow.
 The two-stage borrows are treated as follows:
-- It is checked that no mutable borrow is in conflict with the two-phase borrow at the reservation point (`vec.len()` for the example above).
+- It is checked that no mutable borrow conflicts with the two-phase borrow at the reservation point (`vec.len()` for the example above).
 - Between the reservation and the activation point, the two-phase borrow acts as a shared borrow.
 - After the activation point, the two-phase borrow acts as a mutable borrow.